Camino de Paz Middle School

 ACADEMICS IN GRADES 7, 8, 9 (Middle School)

 The students at Camino de Paz are challenged daily in core academic areas in both regularly scheduled classes and practically applied tasks integrated with the natural world, our farm, and the local community.
+Each of our class environments is a "living laboratory."
 It must be emphasized that our curriculum runs in three year cycles.
 Students are expected to finish the cycle to complete the full curriculum.
 Our curriculum is guided by the New Mexico Department of Education standards and benchmarks.
 Standardized tests are taken every spring.
 Students are expected to show steady improvement in their work according to their abilities and strengths.

 Students are given a solid foundation in arithmetic, moving into pre-algebra and algebra as their cognitive development matures.
 Math is taught across the curriculum using texts, hands-on materials, and practical problem solving.

 Humanities units combine social studies and history with literature and writing.
 Our farm and ecology tours give students experience in public relations and public speaking.
 Students draw on primary and secondary source materials, maps, and internet research for reports, seminars and creative projects.
 All students are required to write a formal research paper each year.
 Camino de Paz is a dual-language school.
 Emphasis is placed on cultural literacy and communication skill.
 Students in the Middle School are expected to develop a working Spanish vocabulary and basic grammar.

 ARTS and CRAFTS

 In our use of wool, clay, and wood, we honor the master craftsmen and artists who surround us.
 Working with natural materials forms a bridge to culture and place.
 Our fiber arts program includes shearing, carding and spinning, making natural dyes, dying, felting and weaving.
 In addition lessons are given in drawing, painting, wood carving, clay, and theater arts, depending on the interests of the students.